 Roles and responsibilities of authorised officers in food allergen management

-Food regulators use a wide range of tools, including education and advocacy, to achieve good public understanding of the law and compliance.
+Food regulators find ways to achieve good public understanding of the law and compliance.
 The Australia and New Zealand Food Regulation Compliance, Monitoring and Enforcement Strategy outlines the role of authorised officers in:

 - Generating compliance